 About the Author

-Christian Coleman is the digital marketing associate and blog editor at Beacon Press.
+Christian Coleman is the digital marketing associate at Beacon Press and editor of Beacon Broadside.
 Follow him on Twitter at @.